yojoots/libbitcoin-system-wiki/Labor-and-Leisure.md

 >
 > This analysis of the laws of labor effort has been deduced from the implications of the action axiom and the assumption of leisure as a consumers' good.

 It is neither correct nor necessary to assume leisure is a good, and by doing so imply that labor is an anti-good.
-It is similarly not necessary to construct a concept of negative utility (“disutility”).
+It is similarly not necessary to construct a concept of negative utility ("disutility").
 Value is simply a preference for higher utility over lower utility.
 Both labor and leisure exhibit positive utility.
 It is time preference that implies leisure utility is greater than labor utility.

 By properly accounting for a person's body as property, "leisure preference" derives directly from time preference.
 As the above quote implies, this is the result of a [trade](Glossary#trade) of time without ones’s property (labor time) for the amount of [interest](Glossary#interest) that offsets the value one attributes to time with his body (leisure time).